 This up coming Saturday, August 13th, I’m playing in a charity beach volleyball tournament to help raise money to put towards the shelter.
 Every pair’s team has been asked to raise a minimum of $100 and we have a goal of raising between $5,000 and $10,000.
 Ideally we’d like to raise as much money as possible but these two numbers are our goal because for $10,000 a company or group can have their name prominently displayed “furever” inside a Dog Apartment or inside a Cat Condo for $5,000.

 I wasn’t planning on playing this weekend due to a sprained finger, but I’ve decided to suck it up and play anyway for this great cause.
-Unfortunately this also means that I don’t have anything set up to accept donations online., but if you ARE interested in donating to this great cause, please contact me at firstname.lastname@example.org and we can arrange a way to donate and make sure that your name gets on the pledge sheet (and that you get your tax deductible receipt).
+Unfortunately this also means that I don’t have anything set up to accept donations online, but the NWT SPCA is accepting online donations.
+If you DO donate (which you obviously should) please contact me at firstname.lastname@example.org or comment on this post how much, your full name and the transaction # if you can.
+If you’d prefer to donate directly to me, email me and we can arrange a way to donate and make sure that your name gets on the pledge sheet (and that you get your tax deductible receipt).

 PS, if you need ANY convincing on whethere or not to donate, have a look at the dogs and cats that are up for adoption on their website and read their stories.
 Some of the stories I’ve read on there and some of the pictures I’ve seen have actually brought tears to my eyes.
 What these animals go through is beyond pointless and terrible and we can help give them a better life.